 Youth Engagement Worker Program Description:

 PLEASE NOTE: The YEW program ‘IS NOT A BIG BROTHER/SISTER’ style of support.
-It’s for mid to high barriered youth needing significant support, and are motivated to identify and meet individual goals.
+It’s for mid to high barriered youth who ARE READY AND MOTIVATED to work on change.

 The Youth Engagement Worker is an OPEN referral program responsible for providing comprehensive, in-depth one to one support services for youth ages 12-23 years of age, and to help improve the well-being and functioning of these youth.